alignalghii/alignalghii.github.io/aux-scripts/README.md

 This is not so obscure as it seems first (see the comments in the [source code](filter-mathjax-contents.sed)).
 In essence, it uses flags like the perl sample, but Sed lacks variables, it is like an assembly language.
 Sed uses the „pattern space” and „hold space” as sort-of registers instead of variables, that is its way to implement statefulness.
 Here, in the sample, the trick of algebraic conjoint is used: some operations can be implemented well by swapping these two registers, doing the intended operation, and finally swapping the registers back.

+Sed is a challenging twin and parallel to AWK and Perl, and all these three tools are very versatile for custom task in checking or maintaining texts or streams.
+Together  with the „glue” / „orchestrating” power of shell scripts (Bash or Perl), this can be oranized together into very custom-made ad hoc test framworks adaptable for any imaginable situations.

 ### MathJax janitor

 Remove empty lines (regarded as superfluous and distracting),